juanantonio284/notes_on_writing/README.md

 * `publishing_terminology_1.md`, and `publishing_terminology_2.md` explain the context and meaning
   of publishing terms like *editing*, *copy-editing*, *proofreading*

-* `writing_terminology.md` explains the context and meaning of terms in writing such as *purpose*, *strategy*, *style*, *grammar*, *usage*, *mechanics*
+* `writing_terminology.md` explains the context and meaning of general writing terminology such as *purpose*, *strategy*, *style*, *grammar*, *usage*, *mechanics*

 * `translation_tips.md` contains tips i would give my younger self for doing translation work

 ### MIPT

 The two folders below contain notes from MIPT courses that are not available online anymore.
-The course consisted solely of video lectures and had no written content.
-The notes on this repository are made from the video transcripts.

-* `MIPT_Sch_Com`: a course on presenting interesting ideas to improve *scholarly communication* (most notably related to the differences between rhetorical styles of native English speakers and non-native English speakers).
+* `MIPT_Sch_Com`: a course to improve *scholarly communication*(most notably related to the differences between rhetorical styles of native English speakers and non-native English speakers).

 * `MIPT_Tech_Writ`: a course on technical writing
     - `...week_2.md` ("From Start to Finish") introduces the basics of technical writing